SFDO-Community-Sprints/indicators-documentation/docs/about/index.md

 * November 2022 - the CMDT is in the Repo, and [Sprint No. 1](../../docs/getting-involved/sprints/2022-sprint-1-nov.md) with a team of excellent people working on this idea that is built upon the help of so many already.

+* Mid 2023 - Emma Keeling joins the team to help us get over the line for the release.

 * October 2023 - **Release of the first official version of Salesforce Indicators!** Wooohooo!

+* August 2024 - Release of Salesforce Indicators on the Appexchange!

 Future - More features to come!
 See [How to Volunteer](../../docs/getting-involved/how-to-volunteer.md).